tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 Power won is twice as sweet as power earned.

-Omnipotence coursed through my veins and filled all the wholes I’d carved inside me while rolling down that lost highway.
+Omnipotence coursed through my veins and filled all the holes I’d carved inside me while rolling down that lost highway.

 I found myself sitting alone in the same room at Clinical Trial 87, the book in my hand.

 The door crashed opened.
-Men in white lab coats, armed guards with guns drawn spilled into the room.
+Men in white lab coats and armed guards with guns drawn spilled into the room.

 A dozen gun barrels aimed at my head.